-NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation.
-Where the glove is to be used on a short term, casual or infrequent basis, factors
+NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -

 Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
 A qualified practitioner should be consulted.